zaidan1/Matomo-IP-to-Company/README.md

 > New in version 2.0.1
 > - Support Matomo 5.X and IPRegistry
 > - Support Default Service (default: IPRegistry)
-> - support arabic language
+> - Support arabic language

 > New in version 0.3.0
 > - Daily email report containing the list of companies that visited your website